SpaceManiac/Spacecraft-GT/README.txt

 Spacecraft GT
-The SpaceManiac Minecraft Server: Survival Multiplayer
+Spacecraft: Survival Multiplayer

-Spacecraft GT is a Minecraft (http://minecraft.net/) server written in C#.
+Spacecraft GT is a new, Survival Multiplayer rendition of Spacecraft, the SpaceManiac Minecraft (http://minecraft.net/) Server.
+It is written in C#.
 It is soon to boast some neat custom behavior and a mob and physics engine written completely from scratch.